needle-cookbooks/chef-localshop/README.md

 # Chef-Localshop

 ### Warning
-Currently the application_python cummonity cookbook does not work on Chef 12.
+Currently the application_python community cookbook does not work on Chef 12.
 If you are using Chef 12 please see this issue for a work around until the upstream cookbook is patched. https://github.com/needle-cookbooks/chef-localshop/issues/10

 # Description